 Today I want to cover the most effective cardio home workouts that I’ve come across in my quest for simple and minimalist fitness techniques.

-I used to think that it was impossible to achieve my fitness goals without shelling out $50-$150 a month on a gym membership, but in my attempts to cut all unnecessary expenses from my Simpl
+I used to think that it was impossible to achieve my fitness goals without shelling out $50-$150 a month on a gym membership or signing up for Ninja Warrior Course, but in my attempts to cut all unnecessary expenses from my Simpl

 e Budget (read how to create a Simple Budget), I realized that I could actually maintain an even higher level of fitness than I could with all the equipment offered with a gym membership.